Turning Your Nursing Experience into Nursing Credits

 What College Experience Is Transferable to Nursing School?

-If you’ve earned an associate degree or nursing diploma, the courses you took provided you with a foundational nursing education.
+If you’ve earned an associate degree in nursing or nursing diploma, the courses you took provided you with a foundational nursing education.
 A number of the credits you accrued during this time may be transferred to a BSN program—be sure to consult with a relevant enrollment counselor and ask about their school’s credit transfer policy to determine the amount of transferable credits.

 College courses that could yield transferable nursing credits typically include the following: